Helen Nkwocha: Personal life

 Nkwocha was born and raised in South London by her mother, Justina.
 She was the youngest of five siblings.
 Since the age of 14, Nkwocha had aspired to be a police officer.
 She joined the Metropolitan Police at 20 after graduating from the University of North London with a literature degree.
 She spent a total of 15 years with the police.
 Since January 2021, Nkwocha has lived in the village of Tvøroyri.

 Playing career

 During her 23 year playing career, Nkwocha played for a number of clubs including Millwall Lionesses, Wimbledon, Crystal Palace, Fulham and Tooting & Mitcham.
 An anterior cruciate ligament injury was what led her to retire in her early thirties.

 Managerial career

 In order to fulfill her wish to become a professional football manager, Nkwocha sold her home and decided to live on a houseboat instead.
-Her management career has included stints in China and the United States.
 When she was appointed manager of Faroese club Tvøroyrar Bóltfelag, she became the first female manager to lead a top-flight European male team in football.
 She was initially hired to run the youth team in January 2021 but was promoted to the head coach of the senior team in September of that year.
 Her first match in charge was a 1–6 loss to Havnar Bóltfelag.